tk2487/project-evaluation/OpenStreetMap_evaluation.md

 Between Feb.
 24 to March 3rd, there's only been 8 commits.

 2. When was the most recent commit? <br>
-The most recent commit was on March 2nd.
+March 2nd, 2020.

 3. How many issues are currently open? <br>
-There are 373 open issues that are open.
+373 open issues

 4. How long do issues stay open? <br>
 The amount of time issues remain open varies.
 Issues were either resolved the same day, took a week-long or even a month-long response!
+The average is about 2 days.

 5. Read the conversations from some open and some closed issues.
 Is there active discussion on the issues? <br>
 There is active back and forth dialogue between the issuer and the repo maintainer to determine how the issue can be resolved.